 Other Benefits of More Sleep

-The other benefit of getting to bed earlier is that it will stop your late night snacking and reduce the calories you are eating on a daily basis.
+The other benefit of getting to bed earlier is that it will stop your late night snacking and reduce the calories you are eating on a daily basis – so you really do lose weight sleeping.
 If you get more rest and have more energy during the day you will also burn more calories.
 Also if you’ve ever had a bad night’s sleep and then had brain fog the next day you know how you brain functions differently with lack of sleep.
 This in turn will lower your inhibitions and you’ll have a greater tendency to overeat.